 Sigmund Freud’s Birth House

-Moving on from Ostrava, the first stop would be the birthplace of Sigmund Freud.
-The famous psychologist Sigmund Freud was born in the town of Příbor, and his birth house now features an interactive exposition.
-This museum is open all year round, and an audio guide takes you through the most important moments of Freud’s life and career.
+From Ostrava, make your way to Příbor, the birthplace of Sigmund Freud.
+The father of psychoanalysis was born here in 1856, and his childhood home is now a museum with an interactive exhibition.
+Open year-round, the museum uses an audio guide to take you through the most important milestones of Freud’s life and career.

 Town of Hats, Nový Jičín